top of page

 What we do

-In Malawi, maternal and newborn mortality remain among the highest in the world despite progress over the past decades.
-The maternal mortality ratio in Malawi is approximately 381 deaths per 100,000 live births, well above the Sustainable Development Goal target of 70 and far higher than in high-income countries, where deaths from pregnancy and childbirth have become rare.
+In Malawi, maternal and newborn mortality remain high despite progress over recent decades.
+The maternal mortality ratio is approximately 381 deaths per 100,000 live births, well above the global target of 70.
+Under-five mortality also remains elevated, with 38 deaths per 1,000 live births, many occurring in the neonatal period when timely, skilled care is most critical.

 We advance six United Nations Sustainable Development Goals: